-A86: If an employee who does not work for an educational institution has a break in service because, for example, he or she has unpaid leave or his or her employment terminates, and the employee returns to work or is rehired within 13 weeks, the employee must be treated as a continuing employee, and no new waiting period can be imposed when he or she returns to work.
-Coverage must resume by the first of the month on or following the date he or she returns to work.
+A82: If an employee who does not work for an educational institution has a break in service because, for example, the employee has unpaid leave or their employment terminates, and the employee returns to work or is rehired within 13 weeks, the employee must be treated as a continuing employee, and no new waiting period can be imposed when the employee returns to work.
+Coverage must resume by the first of the month on or following the date the employee returns to work.
 If the break in service is more than 13 weeks, the employee can be treated as a new employee, subject to a new waiting period.
 Coverage does not have to be offered during the break in service period to satisfy play or pay requirements.

-Example: Scott terminates his employment with Zero Corp. on June 25, 2017, and is rehired on August 26, 2017.
-Scott's coverage must resume as of September 1, 2017, because his break in service was less than 13 weeks.
+Example: Scott terminates his employment with Zero Corp. on June 25, 2022, and is rehired on August 26, 2022.
+Scott's coverage must resume as of September 1, 2022, because his break in service was less than 13 weeks.